 Oh, the Google website crawl!
-Some of us live for it, some of us in fear of it – no matter which side of the fence you're on, Google is one of the best ways to get web traffic.
-And the best way for Google to find you is to optimize your content for great on-page SEO results.
+Some of us live for it, some of us live in fear of it – no matter which side of the fence you're on, Google search is one of the most important sources of your website's traffic.
+And one of the key ways to please the ever-present Google bot is to use great on-page SEO.

 (**Note: These aren’t tips for overnight success with SEO.
-In fact, thorough SEO is a long-term project that relies on lots of quality content development.
-But you can still expect to enhance individual page performance by following these guidelines)
+In fact, thorough SEO is a long-term project that relies on lots of quality content development and link building.
+But you can still expect to enhance individual page performance by following these guidelines.)

 Start with Your Keywords